What is Rogers Cup presented by National Bank?

 How are the draw and schedule made?

 The official draw is created the weekend prior to the start of the main draw.
 The players’ names are randomly selected and placed on the official drawboard, with the Top 2 seeds already placed at opposite ends of the draw.
-Once the draw is determined, the schedule of play is made daily by the tournament director, tournament referee and ATP World Tour supervisor.
+Once the draw is determined, the schedule of play is made daily by the tournament director, tournament referee and WTA supervisor.
 Please check rogerscup.com nightly throughout the tournament for the next day’s schedule of play.

 If I don’t want to be looking into the sun, or would like to sit in the shade, where would be the best place to sit?

 During the matinee session the sun is almost directly overhead and there is no shade.
 During the evening session while the sun is setting the preference is to sit on the west side facing east.
 Aviva Centre is an outdoor stadium so remember to bring your sunscreen and a hat as temperatures can get very hot.

 Would you prefer to sit on a side, corner or end of the court?
 Each has its advantages and it really depends on personal preference.

 They sit on the west side facing east.

 The players enter the stadium from court level in the southeast corner.

 If I require a wheelchair seat or other disabled access seating, how do I order?